yeswhos/MSc-Project/README.md

 There is scope in this project to develop teaching/instructional resources for use during educational outreach activities organised by the School of Computing.

+Personal MSc project in University of Leeds, school of computing.